knative/community/STEERING-COMMITTEE.md

 1. Define, evolve, and promote the vision, values, and mission of the project.
 1. Define and evolve project governance structures and policies, including project roles and how collaborators become members, approvers, leads, and/or administrators.
-This includes policy for the creation and administration of [working groups](./working-groups/WORKING-GROUPS.md) and committees.
+This includes the creation and administration of [working groups](./working-groups/WORKING-GROUPS.md) and committees.
+1. Coordinate and empower subcomponents of the Knative project, including ensuring compatibility between components, and developing long-term vision for the project's technical direction.
-1. Steward, control access, delegate access, and establish processes regarding all Knative project resources and has the final say in the disposition of those resources.
+1. Steward, control access, delegate access, and establish processes regarding all Knative project resources (including repositories and GitHub organizations), and provide the final say in the disposition of those resources.
 1. Coordinate with the CNCF regarding usage of the Knative brand and how that brand can be used in relation to other efforts or vendors.
-1. Define and evolve the scope of the Knative community and extensions, and the process for migration of extensions projects into Knative Extensions.
+1. Define and evolve the scope of the Knative community and extensions, the lifecycle of community-maintained code and releases, and processes and standards for accepting project contributions.
 1. Receive and handle reports about [code of conduct](./CODE-OF-CONDUCT.md) violations and maintain confidentiality.
 1. Receive security reports; work with the appropriate technical leads to accept